cwendorf/Sourcebook/README.md

 ### Overview

 This online Sourcebook is intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
-It uses instructions, screenshots, and summaries to work through basic problems, highlighting their implementation in common statistical software.
+It uses written instructions, screenshots, and simple formulas to work through basic problems, demonstrate software, and summarize the analyses.

 <p align="center"><kbd><img src="AnnotatedOutput.jpg"></kbd></p>